allmaps/allmaps/packages/render/README.md

 #### resetRemoveColorOptions

-Reset the 'remove color options' of the renderer
+Reset the remove color options of the renderer

 #### getMapRemoveColorOptions

-Get the 'remove color options' of a map
+Get the remove color options of a map

 ##### Parameters